 The Group is the largest provider of freight and passenger rail transportation in Kazakhstan and also provides access to Kazakhstan's mainline railway network and other logistic and infrastructure services to third party freight and passenger rail operators.
 Freight transportation is the largest component of the Group's business operations, accounting for approximately 85.0% of consolidated revenue for the year ended 31 December 2013.
 Kazakhstan's economy is significantly dependent on the export of raw materials and the import of finished goods.
 Consequently, the Group's services are particularly important to the economic growth and well-being of Kazakhstan, which has limited access to navigable water routes and a partly developed road infrastructure.
 Overall freight turnover, which includes freight transported in third party wagons hauled by the Group, was 231.2 billion tonne-kilometres and 235.8 billion tonne-kilometres for the years ended 31 December 2013 and 2012, respectively.
-According to NSA data, the Group's freight turnover for the year ended 31 December 2013 accounted for 46.7% of all freight turnover in Kazakhstan by all modes of transportation and 61.0% of all freight turnover in Kazakhstan by all modes of total revenue, and KZT 686.1 billion, or 85.3% of total revenue, for the years ended 31 December 2013 and 2012, respectively.
+According to NSA data, the Group's freight turnover for the year ended 31 December 2013 accounted for 46.7% of all freight turnover in Kazakhstan by all modes of transportation and 61.0% of all freight turnover in Kazakhstan by all modes of transportation excluding pipelines for the period.
+Freight transportation revenue was KZT 742.8 billion, or 85.0% of total revenue, and KZT 686.1 billion, or 85.3% of total revenue, for the years ended 31 December 2013 and 2012, respectively.